JacksonJW/nodejs-chat-server/README.md

 # nodejs-chat-server
 Node.js WebSockets chat server and client

-## How to run the nodejs chat server and connect:
+## How to run the Node.js chat server and connect:

 1. Install npm on the command line: